-As the Projects Editor at Popular Science, I edit the Manual section.
+As Senior Editor at Popular Science, I edit the Manual section.
 These pages highlight cool DIY gadgets and projects.
+In addition, I write about physics and space, produce videos and podcasts, and help develop social videos.

 Formerly, I worked as a freelance science writer, podcaster, and video host.
 As a freelancer, I wrote articles for Inside Science and did multimedia work for Scientific American.
 This included writing, recording, and editing 60-Second Science podcasts, and writing, hosting, and running social media for the space news series The Countdown.
 Although my background is in physics, I've written about all kinds of science from asthma treatments to quantum computers.